aws/aws-emr-containers-best-practices/content/storage/docs/spark/instance-store.md

 ## **Mount kubelet pod directory on NVMe disks**

 The [kublet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) service manages the lifecycle of pod containers that are created using Kubernetes.
-When a pod is launched on an instance, an ephemeral volume is automatically created for the pod, and this volume is mapped in a sub-directory within the path `/var/lib/kubelet` of the host node.
-This volume folder exists for the lifetime of K8s pod, and it will be automatically deleted once the pod ceases to exists.
+When a pod is launched on an instance, an ephemeral volume is automatically created for the pod, and this volume is mapped in a subdirectory within the path `/var/lib/kubelet` of the host node.
+This volume folder exists for the lifetime of K8s pod, and it will be automatically deleted once the pod ceases to exist.

 In order to leverage NVMe disk attached to an EC2 node in our Spark application, we should perform the following actions during node bootstrap: